pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 # Configuration API for C# SDK

-C# API reference for configuring the PubNub client.
+C# API reference for configuring PubNub behavior.
+Keep exceptions handling in place and always set a UserId.

 ##### Request execution

-Use try/catch with the C# SDK.
+Use try/catch for C# SDK operations.
 Invalid parameters throw exceptions.
-Server/network errors are returned in status.
+Server/network errors are in returned status.

 ```
 1try